NVIDIA/aistore/cmd/cli/resources/etl.md

 Builds and initializes ETL from provided `CODE_FILE` that contains a transformation function named `transform`.
 The `--name` parameter is used to assign a user defined unique ID (ref: [here](/docs/etl.md#etl-name-specifications) for information on valid ETL name).
 The `transform` function must take `input_bytes` (raw bytes of the objects) as parameters and return the transformed object (also raw bytes that will be saved into a new object).

+Note: Currently, only one ETL can be run at a time.
+To run new ETLs, [stop any existing ETL](#stop-etl).

 > The ETL crashes if the function panics or throws an exception.
 > Therefore, error handling should be done inside the function.